SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/18vPr6WIDKLNyFX1bGhIfvJjmU9mHe3C3Y1KtOjRFF9c/doc-text-only.md

 # Server Side JSON Generator for Treasury

-## This project aims to improve SingularityNET Ambassador Program by
+## This project aims to improve the SingularityNET Ambassador Program by

 developing a server-side solution for generating transaction JSON files